Nested Sampling Methods: Integration

-Finally, \citet{Fowlie2020} pointed out that if the samples returned from the LRPS are unbiased, then where they are inserted into the sorted live points list should be uniformly distributed.
+Finally, \citet{Fowlie2020} pointed out that if the samples returned from the LRPS are independent and perfectly distributed according to the constrained prior, then where they are inserted into the sorted live points list should be uniformly distributed.
 They proposed an insertion order test to check this condition.
 The insertion order of each new sample is collected.
-The rank distribution is tested with a Kolmogorov-Smirnov (KS) test every $N$ iterations, and for the full run. \citet{Fowlie2020} demonstrates that this works well to detect problematic runs in practice on toy problems.
+The order distribution is tested with a Kolmogorov-Smirnov (KS) test every $N$ iterations, and for the full run. \citet{Fowlie2020} demonstrates that this works well to detect problematic runs in practice on toy problems.
 Alternatively, the insertion order test could also be used as a quality indicator.
 When the test triggers, the sample collection is reset.
 Then the number of iterations until the test triggers can be interpreted similar to an auto-correlation length in random walk MCMC algorithms.
-However, the samples collection likely still needs to be truncated occasionally, so that a recent addition of biased samples is not diluted by a preceding high number of unbiased samples.
+However, the samples collection likely still needs to be truncated occasionally, so that a recent addition of poor samples is not diluted by a preceding high number of good samples.
 A limitation here is that the KS test as typically implemented is only valid for continuous variables. \citet{Fowlie2020} show that the rounding to integers makes the distribution non-uniform, and the test is less sensitive than it could be.

-We propose a test statistic suitable for testing whether discrete numbers are uniformly distributed.
-We begin by presenting the Wilcoxon-Mann-Whitney U test \citet{Mann1947}, which tests two sequences of observations, of length $n_{1}$ and $n_{2}$.
+We propose an improvement of the power of the test with a statistic suitable for testing whether discrete numbers are uniformly distributed.
+We begin with the Wilcoxon-Mann-Whitney U test \citet{Mann1947}, which tests two sequences of observations, of length $n_{1}$ and $n_{2}$.
 For each observation in the first sequence, the number of smaller and equal observations in the second sequence is recorded (``wins'', $W$), as well as the number of equal observations (``ties'', $T$).
 Then the $U$ statistic is:

 Then $U$ is normal distributed with mean

 and standard deviation